GameWithPixels/.github/profile/README.md

 GitHub is a website designed to host all kind of software's source code.
 We use it to store all the open source projects that we develop for Pixels.

-This page is good starting point if you are interested to develop software that connects to Pixels or if you are simply curious to learn more about our development effort to support Pixels on many platforms and [frameworks](https://en.wikipedia.org/wiki/Software_framework).
+This page is good starting point if you are interested in developing software that connects to Pixels or if you want to learn more about our development effort to support Pixels on many platforms and [frameworks](https://en.wikipedia.org/wiki/Software_framework).